 - Multiple sclerosis or debilitating muscle spasms;

-- Terminal illness when the patient’s remaining life expectancy is less than 6 months;
+- Terminal illness when the patient’s remaining life expectancy is less than six months;

-- Condition resulting in the individual receiving hospice care;
+- A condition resulting in the individual receiving hospice care;

-- Rare condition or disease that affects less than 200,000 individuals in the U.S., as defined in federal law and this is not adequately managed despite treatment attempts using conventional medications (other than opioids or opiates) or physical interventions;
+- A rare condition or disease that affects less than 200,000 individuals in the U.S., as defined in federal law, and this is not adequately managed despite treatment attempts using conventional medications (other than opioids or opiates) or physical interventions;

 - Pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions; and

-- If a patient does not have a qualifying condition specifically named, they may petition the Compassionate Use Board for approval of their medical cannabis card.4Utah Code § 26-61A-104.
+- If a patient does not have a qualifying condition specifically named, they may petition the Compassionate Use Board to approve their medical cannabis card.4Utah Code § 26-61A-104.

 WHAT IS THE PUNISHMENT FOR POSSESSING MARIJUANA?